qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 The previously mentioned two important facts:

 - **Mutable borrow exclusiveness**.
 If you mutably borrow one object, others cannot borrow it.
 - **Borrow is contagious**.
-If you borrow a child, you indirectly borrow the parent (and parent's parent, and so on).
-Mutably borrowing one wheel of a car makes you borrow the whole car, preventing another wheel from being borrowed.
+If you borrow a child, you indirectly borrow the parent (and parent's parent, and so on), which contagiously borrow other childs of the same parent.
+Mutably borrowing one wheel of a car makes you borrow the whole car, including all 4 wheels, then the wheel that you don't use cannot be borrowed.
+This don't happen under split borrow.

 A simple example: